Sen. Angus King: Not enough evidence against Trump yet for impeachment

 And he downplayed the idea that Trump seeking to build a Trump Tower in Russia while running for president was a problem.

 "If you were asking and saying 'I will give you something in exchange for letting us build a hotel, that would be wrong.
-But i haven't heard any evidence of that," he said.
+But i haven't heard any evidence of that," the Kentucky senator said.

 "Just trying to build a hotel somewhere, I can't imagine how that would be criminal or why you'd lie about it."